Under Siege 2: Dark Territory: Development

 The film was an early credit for Matt Reeves who wrote the script with Richard Hatem, a college friend.
-Reeves later said, "There was a big action spec market, a lot of movies that were selling, and so we wrote this movie with my thought being, ‘And then I will be able to finance my student film and that way I can become a director’."
+Reeves later said: "There was a big action spec market, a lot of movies that were selling, and so we wrote this movie with my thought being, 'And then I will be able to finance my student film and that way I can become a director'."
 The script was called Dark Territory at one stage and End of the Line at another.
 When they finished writing it "the spec market crashed and it didn't sell."
-But the script was optioned by Warner Bros, who decided to turn the film into a sequel to Under Siege.
+But the script was optioned by Warner Bros.
+Pictures, who decided to turn the film into a sequel to Under Siege.

 Reeves said the film was originally "meant to be very much like a Die Hard movie, which I guess Under Siege really was too, except the difference was that in the Under Siege movies that tension is how soon before Seagal will rip out someone's larynx.
 And what I love about Die Hard was this idea of the underdog, that here's this guy, especially in that first movie, who's a cop from New York who doesn't even have shoes.
 And somehow he has got to save this building, save the day.
 That was what that movie was supposed to be, but it didn't end up being that."

+Gary Busey, who had played the main villain in the first Under Siege, was signed to the second movie for a salary of $750,000.
+As his character died in the first film, to not impact the film's continuity, Busey ultimately did not film any scenes and was paid his full contract.